 You are here

-- Consider products you might not think about as medicine.
-Health products such as vitamins, diaper rash creams, eye drops and even hand sanitizer can be harmful if kids get into them.
-Store these items up, away and out of sight, just as you would over-the-counter and prescription medicines.
+- Remember products you might not think about as medicine.
+Health products such as vitamins, diaper rash creams and even eye drops can be harmful if kids get into them.
+Store these items out of reach and sight of children, just as you would over-the-counter and prescription medicines.

 - Give medicine safely to children.
 Use only the dosing device that comes with liquid medicine, not a kitchen spoon.
-When other caregivers are giving your child medicine, they need to know what medicine to give, how much to give and when to give it.
+When other caregivers are giving your child medicine, write clear instructions about what medicine to give, how much to give and when to give it.
 Using a medicine schedule can help with communication between caregivers.